codeforamerica/tourserver/README.md

 # TourServer

 A server for creating and serving GPS-based, media-enhanced walking tours.
 PostGIS instance required.

+NOTE: This project is still in a very early stage of development.
+For info about general usability, contact danavery@codeforamerica.org.

 Current REST API endpoints (GET, POST, and DELETE supported for all so far).
 Intended to return JSON.
 When a single item is requested, all containing objects are also returned in the item's object: